-Learn how to sign milk – you can use it with dairy or the milk from mama for nursing.
+Learn how to sign milk in ASL (American Sign Language).
+You can use it with dairy or the milk from mama for nursing.

 - Give your child a couple of choices for drinks, including milk.
 Ask her to sign each one (such as milk, water, juice) and then choose the one she wants to drink.

 - Basic sign language for babies often starts with food and drink.
 Milk is a very easy one to learn and do, so use it each time you offer your child a bottle or a nursing session and see how fast she catches on!

 You open and close your fist like this.
 It’s kind of like you’re milking a cow.
 Milk.Let’s see the sign for milk!